 While photos are not allowed inside the home, guests can see the indoor swimming pool, bowling alley, gym, and library.
-Also on the property are cafes, gift shops, formal gardens (pictured below), a winery, and a AAA four-diamond hotel.

 You could easily spend a full day at the Biltmore Estate, but many visitors choose to make a weekend trip of it, either as a romantic getaway or for a girlfriends weekend.

 The gardens are a popular stop for visitors to Biltmore Estate but there’s much to see in the 8,000 acres.
 The home has 22 miles of hiking trails along the French Broad River, which can be explored independently or by guided tour.

 Antler Hill Village offers farmyard visits, craft demonstrations, bike rentals, guided trail rides, carriage rides, guided kayaking, and sporting clay shooting lessons.
 The estate also has a falconer showing off the beautiful birds.

 The Biltmore Estate is open from 9:30 am to 3:30 pm on Mondays to Fridays and until 4:30 pm on weekends.
 Check the website for information on holiday hours and festivals.